ManuelGil/vscode-angular-generator/README.md

    const myResource = resource(() => fetch('/api/data').then(r => r.json()));
    ```

-> **Custom Templates:**
+> **Note on Custom Templates:**
-> To generate a full file that already includes imports of `signal`, `computed`, or effects, create your own template under `angular.submenu.templates` (see the "Configuration" section).
-That way you can copy complete examples and adapt them to your project.
+> To generate files that include specific imports like `signal` or `computed` by default, it is recommended to create a custom template under the `angular.submenu.templates` setting.
+This allows for full control over the generated boilerplate.

 ## Configuration

 ### Essential Project Configuration

-Add these options to your `.vscode/settings.json` to get the most out of Angular File Generator.
-Adjust values according to your team's conventions.
+For optimal performance and to align with project conventions, consider adding the following options to your `.vscode/settings.json` file.

 ```jsonc
 {